skills/review-pull-requests/.github/steps/4-step.md

 ### :keyboard: Activity: Apply a suggested change

+1. In the pull request navigation, select the **Conversation** tab.

-1. Click the **Commit suggestion** button to open a commit message form.
+1. Scroll down and click the **Commit suggestion** button to open a commit message form.

 1. Edit the commit message to the below text and click the **Commit changes** button.